Skip to content

 That future has arrived, and it brought a calculator.

 In 2025, the market has shifted from rewarding raw growth to rewarding efficient growth.
 We see this in the collapse of revenue multiples for high-burn companies and the stabilization of the "Rule of 40."
-For founders like "Scaling Sarah"—stuck on a revenue plateau while costs balloon—the most critical question isn't "how do we grow faster?"
+For founders—stuck on a revenue plateau while costs balloon—the most critical question isn't "how do we grow faster?"
 It's "is our growth engine actually broken?"

 The diagnostic tool for this specific problem is the SaaS Magic Number.
 Unlike CAC Payback (which looks at individual unit economics) or LTV/CAC (which relies on shaky 5-year retention assumptions), the Magic Number is a real-time pulse check on your entire Go-To-Market (GTM) machine.
 It tells you exactly how much Annual Recurring Revenue (ARR) you create for every $1.00 of Sales and Marketing expense.

-If you don't know this number, you are flying blind.
+If you don't know this number, you lack the operating visibility to steer.
 If you do know it, and it's below 0.75, you are likely burning equity faster than you are building value.
 Here is how to calculate it, benchmark it, and fix it.

 The Magic Number Formula & 2025 Benchmarks